 Lesley is a critical theorist with a prime interest in the activities of state and their relationship to global capital.
 Areas of research include the state's relationship with capitalism and accountancy, the transformation of the public sector, privatisation, South Africa and policies of globalisation and neo-liberalism.
 Her most recent publications were in the areas of social accounting, capitalist states and accounting, and Auditing in Iraq.

 In 2005 her paper on student fees was used by the Cubie Commission in evidence to the Scottish Parliament, and in 2009 she was the winner of the Emerald Management Reviews Citation of Excellence Award.

 Lesley has completed a research project for the Work Foundation on Offshoring and is a founder member of the Centre for Governance, Risk & Accountability (GRA) at the University of Greenwich.
 She co-authored the Business School's 2008 RAE submission and was the Director of its PhD Doctoral programme for three years.
-She has supervised to completion four PhDs and examined 14 PhDs, of which six were chaired.
-She regularly reviews articles for CPA (Critical Perspectives on Accounting) Journal, and is on the editorial board of the Association for Accountancy and Business Affairs).
+She has supervised the completion of four PhDs and examined 14 PhDs, of which six were chaired.
+She regularly reviews articles for CPA (Critical Perspectives on Accounting) Journal, and is on the editorial board of the Association for Accountancy and Business Affairs.

 Responsibilities within the university

 - Research co-ordinator for the Department of Accounting & Finance.